expo/expo/docs/versions/unversioned/guides/push-notifications.rst

 notification slide down from the top of the screen with a custom notification UI.

-Thankfully, handling push notifications is straightforward with Exponent.
-There are two possible ways that we can access notifications: through props on the root component if selecting the notification triggers the app opening, or by subscribing to ``Exponent.notification`` with the ``DeviceEventEmitter``.
-Let's look at how this is done.
+Thankfully, handling push notifications is straightforward with Exponent, all you need to do is add a listener to the ``Notifications`` object.

 .. code-block:: javascript

   import React from 'react';
+  import Exponent, {
+    Notifications,
+  } from 'exponent';
   import {
-    AppRegistry,
-    DeviceEventEmitter,
     Text,
     View,
   } from 'react-native';